libssh2/libssh2/docs/INSTALL-AUTOTOOLS.md

 ## Specifying the System Type

-There may be some features `configure` cannot figure out automatically, but needs to determine by the type of machine the package will run on.
+There may be some features `configure` cannot figure out automatically, but needs to determine by the type of machine the package runs on.
 Usually, assuming the package is built to be run on the _same_ architectures, `configure` can figure that out, but if it prints a message saying it cannot guess the machine type, give it the `--build=TYPE` option.
 TYPE can either be